Clinical Associate Professor of Management and Corporate Communication

-Dr. Dickinson received a PhD from the University of New Mexico, an MA from New Mexico State University and a BA from California State University San Bernardino.
+She received her PhD from the University of New Mexico, her MA from New Mexico State University and her BA from California State University San Bernardino.